1964 Democratic Party presidential primaries: Maryland

 Senator Daniel Brewster ran in Johnson's place in Maryland.

 Racially polarized Maryland was Wallace's best showing.
 There the Johnson supporters struggled to find a suitable candidate after Governor J. Millard Tawes stepped aside for fear that his past support of civil rights and a recent increase in the state income tax would compromise his candidacy.
 Junior Senator Daniel Brewster stepped in at the last minute at Johnson's request.
-Once again, religious and labor leaders (in the latter case, the AFL-CIO again found itself at odds with many of its members), the press, and even Milton Eisenhower, brother of former President Dwight D. Eisenhower, lined up against Wallace, and a number of popular senators, including Edward M. Kennedy, Birch Bayh, Frank Church, Daniel Inouye, and Abraham Ribicoff, and popular former Baltimore Mayor Thomas D'Alesandro, Jr. who was the father of future Speaker of the House Nancy Pelosi and then-City Council President Thomas D'Alesandro III who went onto become Mayor as well in 1967 and campaigned himself in the Italian wards of Baltimore on Brewster's behalf.
+Once again, religious and labor leaders (in the latter case, the AFL-CIO again found itself at odds with many of its members), the press, and even Milton Eisenhower, brother of former President Dwight D. Eisenhower, lined up against Wallace, and a number of popular senators, including Edward M. Kennedy, Birch Bayh, Frank Church, Daniel Inouye, and Abraham Ribicoff, and popular former Baltimore Mayor Thomas D'Alesandro Jr. who was the father of future Speaker of the House Nancy Pelosi and then-City Council President Thomas D'Alesandro III who went onto become Mayor as well in 1967 and campaigned himself in the Italian wards of Baltimore on Brewster's behalf.

+After Senator Daniel Brewster defeated Governor George Wallace in the Maryland presidential primary, President Johnson invited Brewster to the Oval Office to thank him for running as the President’s surrogate.

+A political cartoon by Richard Yardley celebrating Daniel Brewster’s victory over George Wallace in the Maryland primary characterizes Wallace’s defeat with Fort McHenry as the backdrop.